KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 its unique identity erased through dispersion.

 Structure remains,
-but the being’s coherence is ground away into fragmentation.
+but the being's coherence is ground away into fragmentation.

-It is not “bad Theon,” nor “fragmented Theon” —
+It is not "bad Theon," nor "fragmented Theon" —
 it is what occurs when dispersive motion becomes terminal,
-when Khaon’s entropic arc moves toward Absolute Dispersion
+when Khaon's entropic arc moves toward Absolute Dispersion
 and identity collapses at the event horizon of Infinity,
 leaving only essence-in-tension within **Aion** as the entropic remainder.